magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 This release contains enhancements to core quality, which improve the quality of the Framework and these functional areas: Customer Account, Catalog, CMS, OMS, Import/Export, Promotions and Targeting, Cart and Checkout, B2B, and Staging and Preview.

 *  **Site-Wide Analysis Tool (SWAT) integration with Magento Admin**.
 (SWAT) provides system insights and instrumentation for Commerce Cloud installations of Magento with 24/7 real-time performance monitoring, reports, and self-service recommendations.
 Merchants can use the new SWAT Admin role to securely access their SWAT Customer Detail pages through the Magento Admin.
-For more information, see [SWAT FAQ](https://support.magento.com/hc/en-us/articles/360048646671).<!--- SWAT-807-->
+See [SWAT FAQ](https://support.magento.com/hc/en-us/articles/360048646671) for an overview.
+For usage information, see [SWAT](https://docs.magento.com/user-guide/reports/site-wide-analysis-tool.html). <!--- SWAT-807-->

 ### Performance improvements

 *  **Reduction in the size of network transfers between Redis and Magento**.
 Plugin list configuration is now generated during the execution of the `bin/magento di:compile` command.
 This configuration information is written to generated metadata folders based on scope.
 Previously, this information was stored in cache.
 Resulting performance improvements include a decrease in network cache size and execution time for many scenarios.<!--- MC-31617-->

 *  **Enhanced message queue consumer performance**.
-Three new configuration settings support a decrease of 20% in consumer queue CPU consumption.
+Three new configuration settings support a decrease in consumer queue CPU consumption.
 These optional parameters provide increased control over consumers and save server resources.
+See [Configure message queues]({{page.baseurl}}/guides/extension-dev-guide/message-queues/config-mq.html) for a description of the `maxIdleTime`, `sleep`, and `onlySpawnWhenMessageAvailable` parameters.

 *  **Improved execution time** for `bin/magento` commands.